Edward Hyde, 3rd Earl of Clarendon: Post-governorship

 In December 1708, he was put under house arrest by the sheriff of New York City for outstanding debts.
-Since 1705, both the New York & New Jersey Assemblies had refused to appropriate funds for the governor's salary and support of the colonial garrison.
+Since 1705, both the New York and New Jersey Assemblies had refused to appropriate funds for the governor's salary and support of the colonial garrison.
 Both were forced to survive on borrowed funds, which had led to Cornbury accruing large debts.
 As a result, the ex-governor was still in town to welcome his successor, John Lovelace, Baron of Hurley (who arrived on 18 December 1708).
 Unfortunately, the new governor died five months later.
 Administration of the colony then fell to Richard Ingoldsby, who had been Cornbury's Lieutenant Governor and avid supporter.
 Thus colonial policy continued unchanged.
 Colonists continued to beg for Cornbury's intervention in local affairs for at least another decade.
 After a series of acting governors, General Robert Hunter arrived in 1710 to fill the post permanently.
 He served until 1720.

 Cornbury's fortunes found reversal soon after his recall as governor.
 His father's death elevated him to the Peerage, and with it, Parliamentary immunity against civil actions, thus rescuing him from debtors' prison (31 Oct 1709).
 Upon his return to England, the queen awarded him a pension and lodging at Somerset House, one of the royal palaces.
 He joined the Harley Ministry as first commissioner of the admiralty in December 1711.

 Although a member of Harley's cabinet, Cornbury was able to remain untainted by the series of scandals that rocked the Tory leadership during this period: His old mentor, the Duke of Marlborough was removed from his place as Captain-General (29 December 1711), charged with bribery and embezzlement.
 Several "High Tories" were implicated in the Jacobite rising of 1715, which supported James Francis Edward Stuart as the pretender to the throne.
 Cornbury was apparently not linked to Robert Harley (1st Earl of Oxford)'s South Seas Bubble, which caused the ruin and bankruptcy of many aristocrats and office holders in 1720–1721.